smfoote/docs/content/getting-started/using-two-factor-authentication.md

 If you enable 2FA in **auth-only** mode, npm will require an OTP when you:

 * log in
+* create or revoke tokens
 * remove 2FA

 If you enable 2FA in **auth-and-writes** mode, which is the default, npm will require an OTP when you:

 * log in
 * change your profile
 * create or revoke tokens
 * publish packages
 * change access
 * change your password
 * make other sensitive changes to packages